maxjivi05/Citron-Emu-8-Elite-Lyb/README.md

 Applied Patches & Fixes
 This build is configured specifically for Android and includes the following modifications:

 * Snapdragon 8 Elite Optimization: Includes fixes for the Snapdragon 8 Elite SoC.
+(Adapted Eden's Patches)
 * Lyb Frame Generation: The build is configured to support Lyb Frame Generation.
 * Vulkan Stability Patches: Applies patches to disable known-broken Vulkan extensions on Qualcomm Adreno drivers (such as shaderInt64 and shader_atomic_int64) to prevent driver instability and crashes.